Double Chin: How To Treat Your Concern

 Known formally as submental fat, the appearance of a double chin is a common condition.
 It can form when there is an excess layer of fat that collects below your chin or when skin laxity leads to loose skin.
 While it often occurs when you gain extra weight, double chins are more than a weight issue, and simply losing weight will not necessarily make your double chin go away.
-Things such as aging and genetics factor in as well.view procedures
+Things such as aging and genetics factor in as well.

 Double chins have been bothering people for centuries.
-Once thought to be reserved for those dealing with weight gain/weight loss, obesity, or underlying medical issues, newer research proves that everyone is susceptible to developing a double chin, which refers to an excess layer of fat under the lower jaw.
+Once thought to be reserved for those dealing with weight gain/loss, obesity, or underlying medical issues, newer research proves that everyone is susceptible to developing a double chin, which refers to an excess layer of fat under the lower jaw.
 There are times when extra pockets of fat or medical problems are the root cause, of course, but this unflattering concern can plague just about everyone.
 Even at a healthy weight, smaller, fit individuals can experience a double chin.
 Despite the root cause of your double chin, it can still be a concerning and embarrassing issue because of the way it distorts your facial profile and effects your level of self-esteem.

 Terminology and Definitions

-Submental fat: the pocket of fat underneath the chin that is commonly referred to as a double chin Tumescent fluid: an aesthetic fluid comprised of epinephrine and lidocaine that is injected into fat tissues prior to liposuction; makes the area more firm and swollen to aid in more productive liposuction sessions Epinephrine: also known as adrenaline, is used to contrict blood vessels to reduce bleeding during liposuction procedures Lidocaine: an anesthetic that stops pain in the injection area
+Tumescent fluid: anesthetic fluid comprised of epinephrine and lidocaine that is injected into fat tissues before liposuction; makes the area more firm and swollen to aid in more productive liposuction sessions Epinephrine also known as adrenaline, is used to constrict blood vessels to reduce bleeding during liposuction procedures Lidocaine: an anesthetic that stops the pain in the injection area

 Reasons and Causes

 Some people are predisposed to submental fullness, which simply means that they are prone to developing a double chin.
 However, predisposition doesn’t equal destiny.
 Your genetics certainly play a significant role in what happens within your body, but personal choices can sometimes trump those genetic predispositions.
-Your diet, the level of activity in your daily routine, and the way you care for your health in general all factor into the way your body functions.
+Your diet, the level of activity in your daily routine, and the way you care for your health all factor into the way your body functions.
 For a simple example, if you are predisposed to handle stress poorly, you may also be predisposed to carrying higher levels of cortisol in your body.
-Knowing that to be true, you can choose to implement stress-relievers into your regular routine (mediation, yoga, journaling, gym time, walking, etc.) to alleviate some of that stress and lower your cortisol levels.
+Knowing that to be true, you can choose to implement stress-relievers into your routine (mediation, yoga, journaling, gym time, walking, etc.) to alleviate some of that stress and lower your cortisol levels.
 The same is true in many areas of life, and even your double chin can be impacted by those daily choices.
 If diet and lifestyle changes show little or no improvement, however, you have several choices available to you that can help relieve you of this concern.

 Along the same lines as genetics, the way you age has a lot to do with whether or not you develop a double chin.
 Consciously aging can be a helpful approach, and certainly contributes to your overall well-being, but even with the best regimen, you will still experience skin laxity as part of the natural aging process.
 This means that your skin will lose tautness as you age.
-This is seen in the way the lose skin begins to sag and cause the look of a drooping, heavier chin.
+This is seen in the way the loose skin begins to sag and cause the look of a drooping, heavier chin.
 Depending on your genetics, face shape, and the way you carry fat, you may not be completely immune to developing a double chin.
 Being mindful of maintaining proper posture, consuming a healthy diet, and implementing neck exercises as you age may help alleviate the extremity of your double chin.

 That being said, there are many ways to treat a double chin and restore a balance to your facial shape.
 The options span a wide range – from lifestyle choices to surgeries.
 Read on to discover which options will best suit your needs.